Bernhard von Kugler

 Bernhard von Kugler (14 June 1837 - 7 April 1898) was a German historian.
 He is largely known for his research of the Crusades.

-He studied at the Universities of Greifswald, Tübingen and Munich, obtaining his habilitation in history at University of Munich in 1861.
+He studied at the University of Greifswald, the University of Tübingen, and the Ludwig-Maximilians-Universität München, obtaining his habilitation in history at the Ludwig-Maximilians-Universität München in 1861.
 Later, he became an associate professor (1867) and a full professor of history (1874) at the University of Tübingen.

 He was the son of art historian Franz Theodor Kugler (1808–1858).